Jacks-hub/IP-Scanner-and-MAC-Address-Detector/README.md

 To create a .cmd file with the code:

-1.Open a text editor (e.g. Notepad) on your Windows computer.
+1. Open a text editor (e.g. Notepad) on your Windows computer.
-2.Copy the code for the Secure Password Generator and paste it into a new document.
+2. Copy the code for the Secure Password Generator and paste it into a new document.
-3.Save the file with a .cmd extension (e.g. IpScanner.cmd) to a desired location on your computer.
+3. Save the file with a .cmd extension (e.g. IpScanner.cmd) to a desired location on your computer.

 How to use the .cmd file for Windows